joshhornby/joshhornby.github.io/_posts/2025-06-30-reconsidering-tech-debt.md

 "If only we didn't have so much tech debt."

-After a while, the phrase stops making things clearer and just becomes a catch-all excuse, something we say out of habit, even when it doesn’t actually help us understand what’s wrong or what to do next.
+After a while, the phrase stops making things clearer and just becomes a catch-all excuse, something we say out of habit, even when it doesn't help us understand what's wrong or what to do next.

 ## The Debt Analogy: Useful Until It Isn't